kmheckel/pwngym/README.md

 ```

 Alternatively, you can drop the @tool decorator and pass the wrapped `env.step()` function to the API endpoint if it supports function calling.

+## Environments:

+You can use PwnGym to either connect to a remote/privately hosted cyber range, test locally against other docker containers, or a mix of the two.
+For example, you can replace the `example.ovpn` file with a connection pack from HackTheBox and have your agent work on HTB machines while executing from a local container.

+For full details of the Docker environments, check the Docker compose files; you can also feel free to use your own!

+## Honeypots:

+PwnGym also supports honeypots for countering offensive cyber agents.
+These rely on prompt injection attacks and deceving the offensive agent into executing defender-specified code, allowing for defenders to gather more information, impede, or defeat the attacker.